-This Subcommittee may also be able to help by ensuring that CMS works in concert with sister agencies that are working to address the same issues now.
-For example, the National Coordinator for Health Information Technology (ONC) is currently developing TEFCA and U.S. Core Data for Interoperability (USCDI) to advance interoperability, on which CHI has provided its detailed input; further, an information blocking rulemaking must be advanced by ONC at some point.
-The Federal Trade Commission also plays an important role.
-We urge the Subcommittee to ensure that the agencies within HHS align their approaches and to ensure that they minimize compliance burdens on affected stakeholders.
-As such, CHI supports CMS' proposal to have participation in the TEFCA qualify as a health IT activity that could count for credit within the Health Information Exchange objective in lieu of reporting on measures for this objective.
+Congress may also be able to help by ensuring that sister agencies working to address interoperability coordinate appropriately.
+For example, ONC is also currently developing the TEFCA and U.S. Core Data for Interoperability (USCDI) to advance interoperability, CMS is continuing to establish its role in interoperability, and 17 the Federal Trade Commission also plays an important role.
+We urge Congress to ensure that the agencies within HHS, and other federal actors, align their approaches and to ensure that they minimize compliance burdens on affected stakeholders.
+For example, CHI supports CMS' proposal to have participation in the TEFCA qualify as a health IT activity that could count for credit within the Health Information Exchange objective in lieu of reporting on measures for this objective.
 CHI strongly supports incentives to ensure the secure exchange of information.
 We urge that reporting requirements present as low a burden as possible and that the new CMS rules do not have the effect of incentivizing taxing data dumps that have little practical value.